 Building Young Leaders

 Youth have no opportunity to reflect on themselves, society, the development paradigm or emerging notions of nation and patriotism.
 This confuses them and makes them vulnerable to manipulation.

 The most important thing for young people is a non-judgemental space where they can talk, gain exposure to newer perspectives and current affairs, make new friends, share their career dilemmas, and learn about new careers and ways of living.

 This Fifth Space provides young people with a support system in the form of peers and mentors, giving them a chance to share what’s on their minds and in their hearts.

 Preparing Youth with Life and Livelihood Skills

 One of the most pressing questions of our times is: Will there be jobs for everyone in the near future?
-How will we, a growing population and an increasingly educated population, manage to secure a good livelihood and simultaneously build our dream careers?
+How will we, a growing, increasingly educated population, manage to secure a good livelihood and simultaneously build our dream careers?

 At Baduku Community College, we reimagine learning to include experiential, participatory and creative pedagogies.
 Our interdisciplinary approach integrates self and social awareness with knowledge and technical skills.

 Youth rights are Human Rights that recognise youth-hood as a unique stage in Human life.
 The Human Right to life, freedom, equality, and livelihood are contextualised for young people.

 Samvada actively advocates for youth rights.
 At a national level, we want to encourage conversations around the importance of youth rights, as well as push for a revision of the National Youth Policy.